Updated October 5, 2022

 All visitors/support persons must be over the age of 18 unless they are the parent of a child receiving care.

-Adult inpatients: Two visitors during the hours of 8 a.m. – 8 p.m.
+Adult inpatients: Two visitors per patient per day during the hours of 8 a.m. – 8 p.m.

-NICU patients: Two parents and two care partners allowed.
+NICU patients: Two parents and up to four NICU Care Partners allowed.
 Individuals must remain the same for the duration of hospital stay.
 Two people are allowed in room at once.

 Surgery (inpatient and outpatient): Two visitors in the waiting room only for the duration of the surgical procedure.

-Patients with intellectual and/or developmental disability or cognitive impairments: Up to two support persons.
+Patients with intellectual and/or developmental disability or cognitive impairments: Two support persons.

 If the support person had COVID-19 he/she may not come to the hospital until 14 days after onset of symptoms or positive COVID-19 test AND at least 24 hours fever free with improvement in symptoms.